rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 <a name="4.205.6.1">4.205.6.1</a> Supply in square brackets a conjectural date of publication based on any information available.
 Indicate the basis for the conjecture in a note on publication statement (see [4.206.8.7](/DCRMR/books/ppdm/Note-on-publication-statement/#4.206.8.7)).

-<a name="4.205.6.2">4.205.6.2</a> If the preferred source of information bears a prominent date that does not clearly represent the date of publication, either transcribe it as part of the title or the statement of responsibility elements or give it in a note.
-See [note on manifestation](/DCRMR/docs/other-notes/Note-on-manifestation/).
+<a name="4.205.6.2">4.205.6.2</a> If the preferred source of information bears a prominent date that does not clearly represent the date of publication, either transcribe it as part of the title or the statement of responsibility elements or give it in a [note on manifestation](/DCRMR/books/other-notes/Note-on-manifestation/).

 Example: `[1814?]`